neriadf/arduino/README.md

 # arduino
-Arduino for beginners with student kit.
+Arduino for beginners with student kit including arduino UNO.

 This project contains arduino sketch files (written in C).
 Each sketch file belongs to a different project example.